-8. Push in the lamp firmly and tighten the screws to secure it.
+8. Tighten the screws to secure the lamp.

 9. Replace the lamp cover and tighten the screw to secure it.

 Note: Be sure the lamp cover is securely installed or the lamp will not come on.

 Reset the lamp timer to zero to keep track of the new lamp's usage.